todd-lers/about/research.md

 (Associated Articles/Media: [2014 Canadian Radio interview "Can open-source pharma cure Ebola and other neglected killers?"](https://www.cbc.ca/player/play/2523952984).

+There are many and repeated calls for different ways to discover and develop medicines, in particular for better panedemic preparedness (e.g. [here](https://blogs.bmj.com/bmj/2021/04/01/preparing-for-the-next-pandemic-requires-public-health-focused-industrial-policy/))

 There are many other possible means of funding open models of drug discovery.
 One is [blockchain](https://medium.com/molecule-blog/an-open-bazaar-for-drug-development-molecule-protocol-a47978dd914).
 Another, that we're involved in, is the use of existing market instruments like regulatory data exclusivity - see our company [M4ID](https://www.m4idpharma.com/).

 ### Licences